 “I walked through the gates, looked around, and asked myself, 'What is this place?
 Is it real?'
 The pictures, the film, the chat on the Internet paled into nothingness when compared to what I witnessed -- and later participated in ....
 Over the week, I became one of those people.
 I learned how not to let my camera spoil a fellow citizen's experience.
 I learned how to leave no trace.
 I learned to love the playa.
 Above all, I learned that the world would never be the same ever again.
 I had walked through the fire, and I hadn't been burnt.

 I will return this year -- but this time without my camera.”

 Everything you need to know to cover Burning Man as a member of the press.
 Here you go.

 Can I get a press pass?
 How about a press kit?
 Can I interview Larry Harvey?
 Get answers to these questions and more in our FAQ.

-The deadline to register film and video projects is the third Wednesday in July.
-All other press must register by the first Wednesday in August.
+The deadline to register film and video projects is the third Wednesday in June.
+All other press must register by the last Wednesday in July.
 Learn more.

 If you have an urgent question, you may contact us via email or via our Press hotline at (415) TO FLAME.